 We purchase and liquidate securities when our proprietary research indicates doing so is likely to increase investment returns or reduce the risk of loss.
 Most importantly, we make independent decisions about every security purchase and sale regardless of whether such moves are consistent with the consensus opinion of other investment professionals.
-In fact, over the past two decades, many of our most successful investment decisions are the decisions that have conflicted the most with the consensus view.
+In fact, over the past quarter century, many of our most successful investment decisions are the decisions that have conflicted the most with the consensus view.

 The difference between the 52-week high and low prices for many stocks is often 30% to 50%.
 From our experience, such price changes occur far more frequently and to a much greater extent (in the short term) than the economic outlook for the company’s business(es).
 When such changes cause a company’s stock price to fall significantly below a level we believe is appropriate in view of the company’s business prospects, the company’s stock is attractive and should be purchased.
 When the price rises significantly above what we believe is an appropriate level in view of the company’s business prospects, the stock is unattractive and should be sold.

 Monitoring security price movements is relatively easy.
 Conducting research to develop an opinion of a company’s business and financial prospects requires far more time, experience and expertise.